 The SFWMD developed the Kissimmee River and Chain of Lakes Water Reservations (hereafter the Rules) to reserve water needed to protect fish and wildlife (Figure 1.2).
-Within this region, there are multiple water users, including existing legal users (ELU) that withdraw water for the following purposes such as, but not limited to agriculture, livestock, industrial and public water supply as is discussed further in Chapter 2.
-Increased growth resulting in increased demand has resulted in additional requests for water withdrawals from both existing and new users.
-The water reservations will reserve from allocation 1) all surface water and surficial aquifer system (SAS) groundwater in the Kissimmee River, floodplain, the Headwaters Revitalization Lakes; 2) quantities of surface water and SAS groundwater up to established water reservation stages in the UCOL; and 3) surface water and SAS groundwater in all contributing waterbodies that is required for the protection of fish and wildlife (SFWMD 2020a).
+Within this region, there are multiple water users, including existing legal users (ELU) that withdraw water for purposes including, but not limited to, agriculture, livestock, industrial and public water supply (See Chapter 2).
+Area growth has resulted in additional requests for water withdrawals from both existing water users and new potential users.
+The water reservations will reserve from allocation 1) all surface water and surficial aquifer system (SAS) groundwater in the Kissimmee River, floodplain, the Headwaters Revitalization Lakes; 2) quantities of surface water and SAS groundwater up to established water reservation stages in the UCOL; and 3) surface water and SAS groundwater in all contributing waterbodies that is required for the protection of fish and wildlife (SFWMD